Paul-Ortiz/object-detection-in-urban-environment/README.md

  **b.
 Change the optimizer:** Use in all experiments the ADAM optimizer that is mentioned in the literature as the optimizer with the best results.

  **c.
 Use other types of augmentation options:** Incorporate augmentations that improve the low lighting in the images.

+ **d.
+Change batch size:** Try increasing the batch size and decreasing the learning rate to get a better training result.